brennanbrown/stars/index.md

 - [stowball/elf](https://github.com/stowball/elf) - Elf is a simple & magical Eleventy starter kit to help you create a project using standard technologies like webpack, Babel and Sass, while also considering ease of use, performance and browser compatibility.
 - [gregives/Twelvety](https://github.com/gregives/Twelvety) - An Eleventy starter project built to be fast
 - [MadeByMike/supermaya](https://github.com/MadeByMike/supermaya) -
-- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [jamstack-cms/jamstack-ecommerce](https://github.com/jamstack-cms/jamstack-ecommerce) - A starter project for building performant ECommerce applications with Next.js and React
 - [binyamin/eleventy-garden](https://github.com/binyamin/eleventy-garden) - :seedling: A starter site for building a mind garden with eleventy
 - [zachleat/zachleat.com](https://github.com/zachleat/zachleat.com) - The mutant combination of Grunt.js and Eleventy currently powering zachleat.com